Bohemian Rhapsody: 50th Anniversary

-On 13 September 2025 Brian May and Roger Taylor performed at the Last Night of the Proms, joining the BBC Symphony Orchestra and Chorus, BBC Singers and National Youth Choir for a new orchestral arrangement of "Bohemian Rhapsody", by Stuart Morley, marking the 50th anniversary of the song.
+On 13 September 2025, Brian May and Roger Taylor performed at the Last Night of the Proms, joining the BBC Symphony Orchestra and Chorus, BBC Singers and National Youth Choir for a new orchestral arrangement of "Bohemian Rhapsody", by Stuart Morley, marking the 50th anniversary of the song.

 Live performances

 The a cappella opening was too complex to perform live, so Mercury tried various ways of introducing the song.
 When "Mustapha" became a live favourite, Mercury would often sub in that song's a cappella opening, which was easier to reproduce live as it was only one voice—this combination features in their 1979 live album Live Killers.
 During their 1982 Hot Space Tour, and occasionally at other times, Mercury would do a piano improvisation (generally the introduction to "Death on Two Legs") that ended with the first notes of the song.
 Often, the preceding song would end, and Mercury would sit at the piano, say a quick word, and start playing the ballad section.
 At Live Aid where "Bohemian Rhapsody" was their opening song, Mercury commenced with the ballad section.

 From left to right: Deacon, Taylor and May in concert in Hanover in 1979.
 Behind the drum kit is the tam-tam used at the end of "Bohemian Rhapsody".

 Initially following the song's release, the operatic middle section proved a problem for the band.
 Because of extensive multi-tracking, it could not be performed on stage.
 The band did not have enough of a break between the Sheer Heart Attack and A Night at the Opera tours to find a way to make it work live, so they split the song into three sections that were played throughout the night.
+At the beginning of the show, the operatic section from the album would be played from tape as the introduction to the setlist.
+During this playback, Mercury would appear briefly to sing live for the line, "I see a little sillhouetto of a man", standing behind a white sheet, in silhouette.
+As the song segued into the hard rock section, the band would emerge on the smoke-filled stage—the playback would end at this point, and the hard rock section would be performed live (without the final ballad section, which appeared later in the set), before transitioning into the following song, "Ogre Battle".
+This entire segment would be omitted for the band's Christmas Eve 1975 broadcast at the Hammersmith Odeon, instead being replaced by "Now I'm Here".
 The opening and closing ballads were played as part of a medley, with "Killer Queen" and "March of the Black Queen" taking the place of the operatic and hard rock sections.
-In 1976 concerts where the same medley was played, the operatic section from the album would be played from tape as the introduction to the setlist.
-During this playback, Mercury would appear briefly to sing live for the line, "I see a little sillhouetto of a man".
-As the song segued into the hard rock section, the band would emerge on the smoke-filled stage—the playback would end at this point, and the hard rock section would be performed live (without the final ballad section, which appeared later in the set).
+For the band's short "Summer of '76" tour where the same medley was played, it would be immediately preceded by "You're My Best Friend".

 Footage of Mercury singing "Magnifico" in the operatic section of the "Bohemian Rhapsody" music video during a Queen + Adam Lambert concert at the United Center, Chicago, June 2014.